 You cannot use the Insert HTML Code Object tool to add code outside the <body> and </body> tags of your topic pages.
 If you need to do this you must add the code to the HTML template that is used to generate all the topic code outside the <body> and </body> tags.

 You can do this either directly or with HTML variables.
-In addition to this you can also edit the content of your variables on a by-topic basis by redefining variables for individual topics in the tab.
+In addition to this you can also edit the content of your variables on a by-topic basis by redefining variables for individual topics in the Topic Options tab on the left of the main editor window.
 See The power of editable variables for more details on this.

 If you need different versions of the code in individual topics you can use HTML variables to achieve this.
 Basically you define an HTML variable to hold the code and insert it in the appropriate location in your HTML page template.
-Then you redefine the content of the variable for individual topics in the tab, in the Topic Variables table at the bottom of the screen.
+Then you redefine the content of the variable for individual topics in the Topic Options tab on the left of the main editor window (in the Topic Variables table at the bottom of the screen).

 You can also use these redefinable variables to link to different versions of external script files in individual topics.
 See The power of editable variables for more details on this.